noiseprotocol/noise_spec/noise.md

 A pattern might describe a one-way encrypted message from Alice to Bob or an interactive handshake.

-2.3.
+2.2.
 After the handshake: transport messages
 ----------------------------------------------

-After the handshake messages each party will possess a shared secret key and can send **transport messages** which consist of encrypted payloads without DH public keys.
+After the handshake messages each party will possess a shared secret key and can send **transport messages** which consist of encrypted payloads.

 The transport phase is described by **transport flags** that specify whether to use features like explicit nonces for out-of-order messages, "stepping" the shared key for forward security, and "splitting" the shared key for duplex communications.

-2.4.
+2.3.
 Key agreement
 -------------------

 Noise can implement handshakes where each party has a static and/or ephemeral DH key pair.
 The static keypair is a long-term key pair that exists prior to the protocol.
 Ephemeral key pairs are short-term key pairs that are typically used for a single handshake.
-Noise also allows pre-shared ephemeral key pairs that may be used across multiple handshakes.

-2.5.
+2.4.
 DH functions and ciphersets
 ---------------------------------

 A Noise protocol is specified abstractly by its handshake pattern and transport